GG Jackson officially decommits from North Carolina

 Ridge View star GG Jackson, who committed to North Carolina in late April, announced on social media he is backing off that decision.

-The top-rated power forward for the Class of 2023, Jackson wrote in part "I have decided to decommit from UNC to explore other options that can help me grow from a teenage boy to an adult and put me in the best position to reach my dream goal which is the NBA."
+The top-rated overall prospect for the Class of 2023, Jackson wrote in part "I have decided to decommit from UNC to explore other options that can help me grow from a teenage boy to an adult and put me in the best position to reach my dream goal which is the NBA."

 In his junior season, Jackson averaged 22.1 points, 10.9 rebounds, 2.5 blocks, 1.2 assists, and 1.0 steals per game as Ridge View captured its first state championship in Class 5A.
 Jackson was named the South Carolina Gatorade Player of the Year for this season.